 - Who is your ambassador?
-Who is the person within the DMU who believes in your product of services, has access to the ultimate decision maker?
+The person within the DMU who believes in your product or services, has access to the ultimate decision maker?
 Ideally, this person is your primary contact person.

 - You can expand this by mapping who this person’s proponents and opponents are.

 - Research the purchasing process – This is comparable to buyer journey research, only now with an extra focus on the DMU and the buying jobs to be done.
 With these insights, you have the basis of buyer enablement and tools.
 You can do this research for a specific target account (ABM style) or more generic.

 - Develop buyer enablement content and tools – Support your ambassador and DMU with content, tools and advice.
 Identify the types of objections you may get and advise your ambassador on how to handle this.